-The Chief Secretary moderated by Advocate was pleased to see the Maliha Zia Lari (Associate progress made by the MSCC and thus a meeting will be called in January to discuss the way forward.
+The Chief Secretary MSCC and thus a meeting will be called in January to discuss the way forward.

 Notification for the establishment of ANTI-RAPE CRISIS CELLS by the Chief Secretary hrough continuous efforts of LAS, Pathfinder International & UNFPA, along with the Health Department & Government of Sindh, the Office of Chief Secretary has notified 27 hospitals as Anti-Rape Crisis Cells making Sindh the first province to take this step.
 The ARCCs are mandated to provide one-window services, including registration of FIR, medico-legal examination, psychosocial support, and legal assistance to victims of SGBV.